 Writing great link text

-It's common to see links with the text links such as "click here" and "download here" - we all see and use these links, so what's wrong with writing links like that?
+It's common to see text such as "click here" and "download here" used to link to things - we've all used a link like that, so what's wrong with creating more links like that?

 Learn why to avoid "here" links and start a new habit for better links with these writing tips.